Read Theodor W. Adorno with voice, context, and method in the same frame.

 Prompt 1: Provide a short paragraph explaining Theodor W. Adorno’s influence on philosophy.

-The influence of Theodor W. Adorno is clearest in the questions later thinkers still inherit.
+Where Theodor W. Adorno still changes the questions later thinkers have to ask.

 1. Theodor W. Adorno’s Influence on Philosophy: Adorno significantly influenced 20th-century philosophy, particularly through his critical theory and association with the Frankfurt School.